 Establishing A Connection Between Your Military Service and Depression

 Before you can qualify for military disability benefits, a professional must establish a connection between your depression and military service.
-The requirements you must meet in order to prove your depression is service-connected are:
+To prove you have service-connected depression, you must meet the following VA requirements:

 - A current depression diagnosis (must be either major depressive disorder or dysthymic disorder)